thadguidry/respec/crEnd.md

 # `crEnd`

 A `YYYY-MM-DD` date.
-Documents that are in Candidate Recommendation ([`specStatus`](specStatus) is "CR") are required to indicate a date before which the group guarantees that it will not move to the next step on the track (PR or REC) so that implementers know how long they have.
+Documents that are in Candidate Recommendation ([CR](specStatus#status-cr)) are required to indicate a date before which the group guarantees that it will not move to the next step on the track ([PR](specStatus#status-pr) or [RE](specStatus#status-rec)) so that implementers know how long they have.
 Use this to provide that date.

 ## Example